alchaplinsky/hard-rock-coffeescript/installation/index.md

 ```
 This will compile all your CoffeeScript code to JavaScript at runtime.

-There's also a command line version of coffee compiler that is available as Node.js utility. he core compiler however, does not depend on Node, and can be run in any JavaScript environment.
+There's also a command line version of coffee compiler that is available as Node.js utility.
+The core compiler however, does not depend on Node, and can be run in any JavaScript environment.

 To install, first make sure you have a working copy of the latest stable version of Node.js, and npm (the Node Package Manager).
 You can then install CoffeeScript with npm:
 ```